n3rdkeller/n3twork/README.md

 There is a README.md in every folder we thought it could be helpful.
 Read it extremely carefully and follow every step described in there.

-*Warning*: Most instructions were only tested on Ubuntu 14.04 LTS and OS X 10.10.
+*Warning*: Most instructions were only tested on Ubuntu 14.04 LTS, Debian 3.2, Arch (Kernel 3.17) and OS X 10.10.

 ### 3rd party frameworks and libraries